Wednesday (Pre-Conference), Nov. 6

 3:30 PM - 4:30 PMThe In’s and Out’s of Subcontracted Tree Care ProfessionalsView

-Speaker: Eric Peterson, ArboRisk Insurance and Aaron Schauer, Gateway Technical College
+Speaker: Eric Petersen, ArboRisk Insurance and Aaron Schauer, Gateway Technical College

 Whether you’re a business owner or a subcontracted tree care professional, this presentation will provide an insight into the world of utilizing collaborative business relationships to benefit both parties.
 Eric and Aaron will present from their own perspectives and experiences about both sides of the contractor-subcontractor relationship.